osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Reduced max physical damage of EMP's from 50 to 25 (shield damage went up from 75 to 100)
         - Decreased size of Dirt Clod a bit to reduce its use as a bunker builder
         - MIRV and Mega MIRV now use more reliable redirect code
-        - Hornets come out 1 and 2 at a time instead of in big groups in Hornets Nest/Swarm
         - Set Wall Of Dirt maximum to 3 per round
         - Set Ring Of Dirt maximum to 1 per round
         - Fixed oversight in EMP grenade causing it to do more damage to shields than EMP missile